Pylons/pyramid/docs/narr/viewconfig.rst

     def myview_unacceptable(request):
         raise HTTPNotAcceptable

+Each view relies on the ``Accept`` header to trigger an appropriate response renderer.
-The appropriate view is selected here when the client specifies an unambiguous header such as ``Accept: text/*`` or ``Accept: application/json``.
+The appropriate view is selected here when the client specifies headers such as ``Accept: text/*`` or ``Accept: application/json, text/html;q=0.9`` in which only one of the views matches or it's clear based on the preferences which one should win.
 Similarly, if the client specifies a media type that no view is registered to handle, such as ``Accept: text/plain``, it will fall through to ``myview_unacceptable`` and raise ``406 Not Acceptable``.

-There are a few cases in which the client may specify ambiguous constraints:
+There are a few cases in which the client may specify an ``Accept`` header such that it's not clear which view should win.
+For example:

 - ``Accept: */*``.
 - More than one acceptable media type with the same quality.
 - A missing ``Accept`` header.
 - An invalid ``Accept`` header.

-In these cases the preferred view is not clearly defined (see :rfc:`7231#section-5.3.2`) and :app:`Pyramid` will select one semi-randomly.
+In these cases the preferred view is not clearly defined (see :rfc:`7231#section-5.3.2`) and :app:`Pyramid` will select one randomly.
 This can be controlled by telling :app:`Pyramid` what the preferred relative ordering is between various media types by using :meth:`pyramid.config.Configurator.add_accept_view_order`.
 For example: